Filberts Fan Page

 - Nux abellana is Latin for hazelnut and, in fact, the nut’s name in many languages stems from this root, which originates from “dried fruit of Avella,” a village in the Italian province of Avellino.

 - Nocciolaia (hazelnut trader) is one of the oldest trades associated with the culture of hazelnuts.
-Nocciolaia derives from the Italian word for hazelnut nocciola and refers to the women who used to sell strings of hazelnuts, an activity that occupied a large part of the population of the Sturla Valley in the Genoa province of Italy which the winning nut was called the cob.
+Nocciolaia derives from the Italian word for hazelnut nocciola and refers to the women who used to sell strings of hazelnuts, an activity that occupied a large part of the population of the Sturla Valley in the Genoa province of Italy.

 - The Nut Gatherers, originally named Les Noisettes in French, is an 1882 painting by William Bouguereau that depicts two young girls possibly out gathering hazelnuts who have taken a rest.
 The painting currently hangs in the Detroit Institute of Arts in Michigan.